godaddy-wordpress/primer-child-dev-lib/readme.md

 ## Grunt Tasks & Targets

-Run all the targets in a task: `grunt imagemin`
+Run a task against all targets: `grunt imagemin`

-Or a specific target in a task: `grunt imagemin:screenshot`
+Or a specific target: `grunt imagemin:screenshot`

 ```
 autoprefixer